Risk Reduction and Prevention

 Important Information for Practices on Suspending Patients and Patients Wishing to Opt Out

-For those people who express a choice not be be screened, it is advised that the GP should discuss this with the person and record the discussion before the suspension.
+For those people who express a choice not to be screened, it is advised that the GP should discuss this with the person and record the discussion before the suspension.
 In addition, GPs may wish to use a disclaimer form which can be downloaded below.
 Please note that, in line with national guidance, this "opt out" will only last for three years after which the person will automatically receive a further invitation.

 How to Perform Retinal Assessment (Opportunistic Examination)